andydunstall/fuddle/docs/usage/fcm.md

 be seen using `fuddle fcm help`.

 ## Server
-Before you can create a cluster, you must start the FCM server with `fuddle fcm start`.
-By default the server listens on port `8220`.
+Before you can create a cluster, you must start the FCM server.

+The easiest way to start FCM is using the docker-compose cluster, which can be run with `docker-compose -f dev/fcm/docker-compose.yml up`.

+This will:
+* Start the FCM server listening on port `8220`
+* Start a default cluster with ID `default`
+* Start Prometheus and Grafana that monitor the nodes in the default cluster

+### Grafana
+To use Grafana to monitor the default cluster:
+* Add a Prometheus data source with address `prometheus:9090`
+* Either create you're own dashboard or import the Fuddle dashboard from `monitoring/grafana/fuddle.json`

 ## Create A Cluster
 Once the FCM server is running, create a new cluster using `fuddle fcm cluster